albertchan/om-next-template/README.md

 ## Usage

-You must have `sassc` installed in order to have your SCSS stylesheets compile and hot-reload.
+You must have `node-sass` installed in order to have your SCSS stylesheets compile and hot-reload.

 To run from the command line: